 Transport from Sydney Airport

-New international students who arrive between Monday 11 until Monday 25 February 2019 (inclusive) can take advantage of a free airport shuttle service from the airport to either UTS or a convenient Sydney CBD location.
+New international students who arrive between Monday 8 and Monday 22 July 2019 (inclusive) can take advantage of a free airport shuttle service from the airport to either UTS or a convenient Sydney CBD location.

 When the airport shuttle is not operating, you can take the train from Sydney Airport directly to the city for A$17.38.
 You will need to purchase an Adult Opal single trip ticket (opens an external site).
 Note: International students are not eligible for student transport concession and fines apply.